What is the Screen Carbon Test?

 Climate Change is probably the greatest existential threat humanity has ever faced, and we believe it is therefore the responsibility of filmmakers and other artists to address this monumental challenge in their creative work.

-The Screen Carbon Test seeks to quantify how well a film or TV show acknowledges and addresses the issue of climate change during the Global Climate Emergency.
-It seeks to expand BAFTA Albert’s editorial criteria to:
+The Screen Carbon Test is designed to measure how well a film or TV show acknowledges and addresses the issue of climate change since the United Nations asked all countries to declare a Global Climate Emergency in December 2020.
+It seeks to expand upon BAFTA Albert’s editorial criteria to:

 To explore this on a deeper level the Screen Carbon Test employs a 3-part Likert-scale questionnaire to rate and compare the environmental credentials of different films and TV shows.

-The first set of 5 questions explores how well the film or show acknowledges the natural world and the problem of climate change.
+The first set of five questions explores how well the film or show acknowledges the natural world and the problem of climate change.

 The second set of five questions explores whether the film or show tries to understand and explore the scale of the environmental challenge, and the way in which the impacts of climate change and environmental depredation are not always felt equally.